 - Collaboration with other educators in the spirit of ongoing development

-The author considers these as general principles of good teaching and not specific to Flipped Classroom.
+The author considers these as general principles of good teaching and not specific to Flipped Learning.
 A more advisable approach would be an eclectic one, utilising methods as and when they are appropriate to the learning situation.
-There is no need to place Flipped Classroom on a pedestal and use it whatever learning situation is encountered.
+There is no need to place Flipped Learning on a pedestal and use it whatever learning situation is encountered.

 Task 2: Go back The Flipped Learning Toolkit on YouTube.
 Watch the second video entitled Overcoming Common Hurdles and complete the following task:

-List three solutions to problems implementing Flipped Classroom.
+List three solutions to problems implementing Flipped Learning.
 (Answers are at the end of this guide.)

 Task 3: Return to The Flipped Learning Toolkit on YouTube.
 Watch the fifth video entitled Which Tech Tools Are Right for You? and complete the following task:

-List three types of technology that are needed for Flipped Classroom.
+List three types of technology that are needed for Flipped Learning.
 (Answers are at the end of this guide.)

 Learning Management Systems (LMSs) aka Virtual Learning Environments (VLEs) are secure, help teachers to organise content, provide numerous tools including online quiz creation and have the capability to track student progress.
 Universities usually subscribe to an LMS but there are also open-source options.
 Here are three suggestions: